svdrecbd/superposition_project/README.md

 -----

-# Superposition Project: SAE Steering on Qwen3
+# Superposition Experimentation: SAE Steering on Qwen3

 This repository contains experiments on steering the **`Qwen/Qwen3-4B-Instruct-2507`** model using a Sparse Autoencoder (SAE).